 People expect to have some privacy at work.
-At the same time, it’s normal that working for someone will mean giving up some privacy.
-Employers must balance their need to know what’s going on in their workplace with a worker’s right not to be snooped on.
+At the same time, working for someone means giving up some privacy.
+There’s a delicate balance between an employer’s need to know what’s going on in their workplace and a worker’s right not to be snooped on.
 Learn about your privacy rights at work.

 In BC, there are two main privacy laws that apply to employers.
 It’s useful to know which one applies to your employer, because there are some differences.